-Note When the HS508 is connected to a relative slow computer, it may occur that, depending on the selected sampletime, the sample number, time and value are not being displayed.
+Note Sometimes it may occur that, depending on the selected sampletime, the sample number, time and value are not being displayed.
 Only if enough time is available, the items are displayed.

 When the total measurement time is completed, the window with the text disappears and the data is saved on disk.